krakenjs/nemo/README.md

 ## Events

-Nemo publishes lifecycle events which can help to monitor progress
+Nemo publishes lifecycle events which can help to monitor progress.

 ### `instance:start`